nest/nest-simulator/doc/guides/connection_management.rst

         weights = weights[nonzero_indices]
         post = postsynaptic[nonzero_indices]

-        # Generate an array of node IDs for the column, with length based on the
+        # Generate an array of node IDs for the column of the weight matrix, with length based on the
         # number of nonzero elements. dtype must be an integer.
         pre_array = numpy.ones(len(nonzero_indices), dtype=numpy.int64)*pre.get('global_id')